Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

-- Wrap potatoes in foil
+- Wrap potatoes in foil.

-- Place on the grill
+- Place on the grill.

-- Close lid and bake 30 minutes.
+- Close the lid and bake for 30 minutes.

 - Add some sour cream or butter when served.

-- Snap the tough ends off
+- Wash the asparagus and snap the tough ends off.

-- Drizzle with olive oil
+- Drizzle with olive oil.

 - Shake some sea salt over them.

 Peterson, J. (2010).
-Meat: A kitchen education.
+Meat: A Kitchen Education.
 Berkeley: Ten Speed Press.

 Witzel, T. (1995).
 Barbeque Genius.
 Broil King.

-Ted Witzel was a lover of barbeque and created mouth watering recipes that became a staple booklet that came with all Broil King grill purchases.
+Ted Witzel was a lover of barbeque and created mouth-watering recipes that became a staple booklet that came with all Broil King grill purchases.
 I was the lucky recipient of one of these booklets.
 The marinade featured above is a recipe from the booklet.
 This marinade created the best tasting grilled steak I have ever tasted.
 Better than any restaurant prepared steak!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.